Logo Menu

 First-time SOC 2 / ISO 27001 / HIPAA / PCI / HITRUST seekers (under 200 employees) who want one vendor handling both the GRC platform and the audit, eliminating the handoff between Vanta/Drata-style automation and a separate CPA firm.
 Companies pursuing multiple frameworks who want shared evidence across SOC 2 + ISO 27001 + HITRUST + PCI in a single audit cycle.
 Mid-market SaaS, fintech, and healthtech seeking 25-50% savings vs. traditional audit firms with fixed pricing.

 The wrong auditor costs more than the wrong price.
-We see companies overpay by $20,000+ for a generic engagement, then get stuck with a "bad report" enterprise customers won't accept.
+We see companies overpay by $20,000+ for a generic engagement, then get stuck with a report that enterprise customers won't accept.

 Brand matters.
 An unknown local CPA might save $5K up front and cost millions in stalled deals when a Fortune 500 prospect rejects the report.